 Compared to the MacBook Pro, the Surface Laptop 2 can’t compete.
 In our tests, it lasted 8.5 hours in our web browsing test and over 11 hours in our video loop test.
 Out review of the Intel-based MacBook Pro didn’t provide specific numbers, but we saw between six and seven hours of general use on a single charge.

 Windows or Mac?
 It’s in the ecosystem

 While comparing specifications may be fun, the numbers game doesn’t paint an accurate picture of which laptop is more deserving of your money.
 You should buy a laptop that will tie into your workflow.
-If you’re locked into Apple’s ecosystem, going with amay be a no-brainer, especially when features like Continuity exist.
+If you’re locked into Apple’s ecosystem, going with a MacBook Pro may be a no-brainer.

 The problem is, the Surface Laptop 2 is an older laptop, now replaced by the Surface Laptop 3.
 Microsoft only sells the latest generation, so you must get the older model through Amazon and other third-party sellers.
 For instance, you can still get a model from Amazon configured with the Core i5, 8GB of RAM, and 128GB of storage for $830.
 That’s significantly cheaper than the MacBook Pro’s $1,299 starting price, but you’re buying old hardware.